dlworldpeace/FlutterTravel/README.md

 2. Fix all requirements from outputs of command `flutter doctor -v` to make all dependencies appearing green
     <img src="readme/1.png" width="400"/>
 3. Generate your personal/enterprise API key from [Google Maps Platform](https://cloud.google.com/maps-platform/pricing/)
-4. Save this API key to environmental variable for android build to use 4.1.
-Open `~/.bash_profile` using your preferred editor from terminal 4.2.
-Save this line: `export googleMapApiKey=Axxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` 4.3. `source ~/.bash_profile` or reopen the terminal
+4. Save this API key as environmental variable for android build to use
+    4.1.
+Open `~/.bash_profile` using your preferred editor from terminal
+    4.2.
+Save this line: `export googleMapApiKey=Axxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+    4.3. `source ~/.bash_profile` or reopen the terminal
-5. Save this API key to keys.plist dictionary for ios build to use 5.1.
+5. Save this API key to keys.plist dictionary for ios build to use
+    5.1.
 Open the `/ios` folder from Xcode
     5.2.
 Create `keys.plist` under `/Runner` folder
         <img src="readme/2.png" width="200"/>
         <img src="readme/3.png" width="300"/>